Karlsruhe: Dammerstock Estate

 Die Gebrauchswohnung

-Kurt Schwitters was responsible for the design of the accompanying publications.
+Kurt Schwitters designed the accompanying publications.

 Expansion and Renovation